erstazi/silver-pancake/README.md

  - id (INT like id_user_from and id_user_to in as it is 20 digits and UNSIGNED)

 We need a **notices** table that can be used for sending notices to users:
+ - type (CHAR that is 20 characters with default 'Regular'.
+Future: This will have Regular, Important, etc for type of notice)
+ - status (CHAR that is 20 characters with default 'Active'.
+Future: This will have Active, Deleted, etc)
  - id_user_from (INT matching the same 20 digits  and unsigned users table)
  - message (TEXT column type)
  - inserted (DATETIME column type)
- - status (CHAR that is 20 characters with default 'Active'.
-This will have Active, Deleted, etc)
  - id (INT like id_user_from and id_user_to in as it is 20 digits and UNSIGNED)

 We need a **logs** table that can be used for keeping record of when users log in:
+ - type (CHAR that is 20 characters with default 'Log In'.
+Future: This will have Login, Sign Up, etc for type of logging)
  - id_user (INT matching the same 20 digits  and unsigned users table)
  - message (TEXT column type)
  - inserted (DATETIME column type)
- - type (CHAR that is 20 characters with default 'Log In'.
-This will have Login, Sign Up, etc for type of logging)
  - id (INT like id_user_from and id_user_to in as it is 20 digits and UNSIGNED)